wyldphyre/wyldphyre.github.com/_posts/2015-11-25-intro-to-youtubedownloader.md

 I have a Mac Mini that is my desktop computer, and it's always running.
 I already have [Hazel](http://www.noodlesoft.com/hazel.php) running on the Mac Mini, doing a variety of things, so adding one more small task to it's list was a simple decision to make.

->*If you've never used Hazel, it's another app that is really great for helping to automate things on OS X.*
+>*If you've never used Hazel, it's an app that is really great for helping to automate things on OS X. This is another tool that automators and power users should absolutely try.*

 So I have Hazel monitor the folder in Dropbox into which the files containing the URLs are saved.
 When Hazel detects a new file in the folder it triggers my YouTubeDownloader script.